AndreaCrotti/personal-blog/src/why_ide_sucks.rst

 tools in the same language that we use to do the real job, imagine if it would be possible to build a hammer just with *another hammer*.

+This opportunity gives the tremendous power to customise every tool to our specific needs and taste.
+The problem with IDEs in this case is that they are extremely hard to customise.

 When they break you're screwed
 ==============================